 |Note: Joshua Tree National Park is tremendously large and includes thousands of rock formations.
 The purpose of this page is to bring some sense of organization to many "Mountain & Rock" pages I have posted for the past two years.
 This particular page may be considered as a mini "Area & Range" page that will be attached to the main Joshua Tree page as a child.|

 From the western entrance to Joshua Tree National Park drive on Park Boulevard, formerly known as Quail Springs Road, for about nine miles to a major rock formation called “Intersection Rock.”
 Intersection Rock is a major landmark on the north side of Park Boulevard with ample parking for visitors and climbers alike.
 This rock, true to its name, sit at the cross roads to Hidden Valley Campground, Barker Dam Road and the road to Day use and picnic area.
 Park your car here, and walk into Hidden Valley Campground.
 Walk all the way to the far end of the campground on a paved road.
 Leave the paved road at this point and follow a trail past the left side of “The Wall,” and “Outhouse” formations.
 Rock Hudson is the next large formation less than a quarter of a mile from here.
+The approach to Peyote Cracks and John Bachar Top Rope Wall is done from the Echo Cove area.

 Rock HudsonRock Hudson